SeaKestrel/HardModeDredge/README.md

 ## Features

-- Every 10 seconds, an event happens in the world
+- Events are starting every 60 seconds with a decrease of 5 seconds each days until it reach 10 seconds
+- A timer says when the next event will occur